We live in a time where, if you want people to recognize you, your products or services, you have to start the process of brand building.

 People won’t remember what you said.
 People will barely remember what you did.
 But for sure people will remember how you made them feel.

-Through your words and actions, you should have one purpose when you build your brand: make people feel something.
+Through your words and actions, you should have one purpose when you build your brand: to make people feel something.
 And that something should be specifically defined by you, both before you start building your brand and while you’re building it.

 How do you want people to feel when they interact with you or your content?